Pop Culture Madness!

 William Hung of American Idol 'She Bangs' fame retired from music in 2011 and is now a Los Angeles crime scene analyst. #shebang

 The Detroit Symphony Orchestra was in a deep financial crisis.
-Kid Rock, in what he called "the best drunk move I ever made," decided to throw a benefit concert.
+In what he called “the best-drunk move I ever made,” Kid Rock decided to throw a benefit concert.
 He raised over one million dollars for the symphony and helped save classical music in Detroit.

 On July 11th, 2011, Neptune, the eighth planet from the sun, completed its first full rotation of the sun since its discovery in 1846.

-During a Mets vs Phillies game, the country was informed of Bin Ladens death.
-The whole crowd chanted "USA" confusing the players as they didn't get the news yet.
+The country was informed of Bin Laden’s death during a Mets vs Phillies game.
+The crowd chanted “USA,” confusing the players as they didn’t get the news yet.

-In 2011, Julian Assange called Facebook the "most appalling spying machine that has ever been invented."
+In 2011, Julian Assange called Facebook the “most appalling spying machine ever invented.”

 This year, it cost 2.41 cents to make a Penny and 11.18 cents to make a Nickel.

 Tyson Smith received a heterotropic heart transplantation when surgeons attached a donor heart to his old failing heart.
-Removing the old heart and replacing it with a new heart would have caused the new heart to fail, but together the two hearts share the work and get the job done.
+Removing the old heart and replacing it with a new one would have caused the new one to fail, but together the two hearts share the work and get the job done.

 Elvis Costello was so appalled by the price his label set for a 2011 box set of his, at ~ $200, that he told all his fans not to buy it.